Webinar and sneak preview of the Resilient Regions Policy Dashboard

 About the project

-PREMIUM_EU is a three-year Horizon Europe research project that examines how mobility affects regional development and how policies can turn migration into an opportunity rather than a challenge.
+PREMIUM_EU is a three-year Horizon Europe research project that examines how migration patterns affects regional development and how policies can turn migration into an opportunity rather than a challenge.
 The project brings together ten partners across Europe, connecting cutting-edge data with insights from regional case studies to help regions counter brain drain and build long-term resilience.